-We conducted our audit in accordance with applicable law and International Standards on Auditing (UK) (ISAs (UK)), as required by the Code of Audit Practice approved by the Accounts Commission for Scotland.
-Our responsibilities under those standards are further described in the auditor's responsibilities for the audit of the financial statements section of our report.
-We were appointed by the Accounts Commission on 31 May 2016.
-The period of total uninterrupted appointment is six years.
-We are independent of the body in accordance with the ethical requirements that are relevant to our audit of the financial statements in the UK including the Financial Reporting Council's Ethical Standard, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
-Non-audit services prohibited by the Ethical Standard were not provided to the body.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.
+I conducted my audit in accordance with applicable law and International Standards on Auditing (UK) (ISAs (UK)), as required by the Code of Audit Practice approved by the Accounts Commission for Scotland.
+My responsibilities under those standards are further described in the auditor's responsibilities for the audit of the financial statements section of my report.
+I was appointed by the Accounts Commission on 2 December 2022.
+My period of appointment is five years, covering 2022/23 to 2026/27 I am independent of South West of Scotland Transport Partnership in accordance with the ethical requirements that are relevant to my audit of the financial statements in the UK including the Financial Reporting Council's Ethical Standard, and I have fulfilled my other ethical responsibilities in accordance with these requirements.
+Non-audit services prohibited by the Ethical Standard were not provided to South West of Scotland Transport Partnership.
+I believe that the audit evidence I have obtained is sufficient and appropriate to provide a basis for my opinion.